 9. What Are the Costs for Maintaining Membership in Your Local MLS?

-Most MLSs have a yearly fee Realtors have to pay in order to maintain an active membership.
+Most MLSs have a yearly fee real estate agents have to pay in order to maintain an active membership.
 Some even have a monthly access fee as well.
 How much will it cost to maintain access to this critical tool annually?

-11. How Much Are You Going to Spend on Marketing and Lead Generation?
+11. How Much Are You Going to Spend on Marketing & Lead Generation?

 Success in real estate on any level has a lot to do with getting your name and services in front of the right people at the right time.

 This involves marketing and lead generation, which come with a cost.
 As a part-time real estate agent, you don’t need to be thinking about a massive budget, but there is a critical mass.

 We’d suggest an initial number somewhere between $150 and $300 per month.

 For creative marketing ideas, we’ve got a great piece that is chock-full of approaches to promote your new business.
 Give our article 27 Real Estate Marketing Ideas & Trends That Will Dominate 2020 a read, and tell us what you think!